TheRealZiko/Team-SyntaxError/README.md

-Structure of the trivia code
+75 percent of the code is now completed more or less